TRD Lift Kit & 5th Gen 4Runner Suspension Systems

 - Upper Control Arms (UCA’s)

 Those pretty red shocks may look tempting but you might want to think twice about buying

 TRD PRO Bilstein Shocks w/ TRD-tuned Front Springs cost about $1500.
 These shocks help to give you a smooth ride, going over bumps either on and off-road.
 The other thing the TRD Bilstein Shocks give you is better handling.
 The understeering of your car determines how sharply it can handle curves, how much the back swings out when you turn, and how much control you have when driving.
 We all know 4Runners have quite a bit of body roll, and any aftermarket system will help to limit this.

-With the Bilstein Shocks & tuned front springs, you can take corners faster and you have a tighter turning radius.
-This is great for driving a little more aggressive, and it’s also really important for safety.
-The more control you have over your car, the less likely you are to get into a wreck.
+With the Bilstein Shocks & tuned front springs, you can take corners harder and feel less body roll.
+This is great for driving a little more aggressive.

 Bilstein 5100 Adjustable Shocks 0-3″ Lift Options

 Some of the Bilstein 5100 adjustable shocks offer 0-3″ lift options while most are 0-2.5″.
-While Bilstein offers quite a few options for adjustable front shocks, rear shocks, they are by no means the best.
-But, Bilstein shocks also have a reputation for being one of the most commonly installed systems on the market, mainly because they are affordable.
+While Bilstein offers quite a few options for shocks and coils, they are by no means the best.
+But, Bilstein shocks also have a reputation for being one of the most commonly installed systems on the market, mainly because they are affordable and dependable.